-• Name: Professor Mat Coleman

-• Email: coleman.373@osu.edu

-Office location: 1156 Derby Hall

-Office hours:

-○ Wednesday, Friday 3:00 p.m. - 5:00 p.m.

-Office hours are not individualized; you can expect multiple visitors during office hours, and a collective, group-style discussion.
+- Name: Professor Mat Coleman - Email: coleman.373@osu.edu - Office location: 1062 Derby Hall or 1036 Derby Hall - Office hours: - Tuesday 4:00 p.m.
+5:30 p.m. (weekly office hours are subject to change during the semester; please double check with updated office hours on the Carmen site) - $\circ~$ If I cannot make my office hours on any given week, please visit with either of the two TAs for the class. - Office hours are not individualized; you can expect multiple visitors during office hours, and a collective, group-style discussion.
 If you want to speak about a grade issue or something personal, please arrange an alternate time to meet

-Preferred means of communication:
+• Preferred means of communication:

 - My preferred method of communication for questions is office hours.
 I can also answer questions by email, but please don't send me essay-like questions over email.
-Come to office hours with the longer, more difficult questions. - My class-wide communications will be sent via email.
+Come to office hours with the longer, more difficult questions. - $\circ~$ My class-wide communications will be sent via email.
 I will also post announcements on Carmen.

-Teaching Assistant
+Teaching Assistants